pgaljan/funneler/readme.md

 [![Power Query](https://img.shields.io/badge/Power%20Query-Enabled-orange.svg)](https://powerquery.microsoft.com/)
 [![PowerShell 7 Required](https://img.shields.io/badge/PowerShell%207-Recommended-yellow.svg)](https://github.com/PowerShell/PowerShell)

 > A Sharepoint and Excel learning kit comprised of a production-grade sales pipeline management system for small to mid-sized teams.
 Featuring  on-demand sync with Excel for visualization, and containing thorough documentation, it is a solid introduction to building a sustainable, governable two-tier application in the Microsoft ecosystem.
-The simple, two-table data model allows the exploration of these concepts without requiring a background in data structure management, while maintaining usefulness and stability when deployed in production.
+The simple, three-table data model allows the exploration of these concepts without requiring a background in data structure management, while maintaining usefulness and stability when deployed in production.

 ## Documentation Quick Start